thingsboard/thingsboard.github.io/_includes/docs/pe/user-guide/rbac.md

 Now, let's create a Read-only User.
 Let's assume we want to assign "End User Dashboard" to him and make sure that this Dashboard will open full screen once the user is logged in.
 So, our read-only user will not have access to the administration panel to the left, since they are still not allowed to perform any server-side API calls, except read-only browsing the data.
-1. Choose "Customer Users" in the "Groups" tab "Users" section;
+1. Select "Customer Users" on the "Groups" tab of the "Users" page;
-2. Click "+" at the top right of the screen to add user;
+2. Click "+" at the top right of the screen to add new user;
-3. Input email address, for example, we will use bob@thingsboard.io, click "Add";
+3. Input email address, for example, we will use _bob@thingsboard.io_, then click "Add";
-4. In the opened window you can see the User Activation Link, click "OK";
+4. In the opened window you can see the user activation link, click "OK";
 5. Now, click on the created user;
-6. At the right top of the screen you shall see the "Pen" icon, click on it to enter edit mode;
+6. At the right top of the screen you shall see the "pen" icon.
+Click on it to enter edit mode;
 7. Check the box "Always fullscreen" and choose "End User Dashboard" in the "Default dashboard" line.
 Then save changes;
 8. Login as customer user Bob.
 Dashboard will open full screen.
-Our user will not have access to the administration panel to the left.
+User Bob will not have access to the administration panel to the left.
-The user is not allowed to perform any server-side API calls, only browsing the data.
+Bob is not allowed to perform any server-side API calls, only browsing the data.

 {% include images-gallery.html imageCollection="supervisors-create-read-only-user" %}